vitorzwk/vitorzwk/README.md

-<h1 align="center">Hey 👋 What's up?</h1>
+<h1 align="center">Hey What's up? 🤟</h1>

 <p align="center">
-My name is Vitor and I'm a Systems Analysis and Development student from Brazil 🇧🇷
+My name is Vitor and I'm a Systems Analysis and Development student from Fortaleza-CE 🇧🇷
 </p>

 ---